-This story may be more than you need to know, but a lot of people tell me they relate and I like transparency.
-I hope this is helpful to you.
+This story may be more than you need to know, but I like to be transparent.
+I hope this is helpful.

 As you know, I’m Seth, and you probably won’t be surprised to learn that I was the struggling student that I work to help nowadays.
 Yep, I was “that kid.”
 Kindergarten was fine, but here are some rave reviews quoted directly from my 1st-grade report cards: